spine/spine/README.md

 # Spine

-__Spine is a lightwork framework for building JavaScript web applications.__ Spine gives you a MVC structure and then gets out of your way,  allowing you to concentrate on the fun stuff, building awesome web applications.
+Spine is a lightweight framework for building JavaScript web applications.
+Spine gives you an MVC structure and then gets out of your way, allowing you to concentrate on the fun stuff, building awesome web applications.

+Spine is opinionated in its approach to web application architecture and design.
+Spine's architecture complements patterns such as de-coupled components and CommonJS modules, markedly helping with code quality and maintainability.

+The library is written in [CoffeeScript](http://jashkenas.github.com/coffee-script), but doesn't necessarily require CoffeeScript to develop applications - you can use whichever language you're most familiar with.

-Spine is tiny, the library comes in at around 500 lines of JavaScript, that's about 2K minified & compressed.
-However, it's not about size, it's how you use it, and Spine certainly packs a punch!
+Spine is tiny, the library comes in at around 500 lines of CoffeeScript, that's about 2K minified & compressed.
+Being lightweight and simple is fundamental to Spine.

-For documentation, usage, and examples, see: [http://maccman.github.com/spine](http://maccman.github.com/spine)
+For documentation, usage, and examples, see: [spinejs.com](http://spinejs.com)